Writers Write is a one-stop resource for writers. In this post, we talk about the myth of writer’s block.

 Do you really want to become a writer?

 Writing is lonely.
 Writing is hard work.
 Writing is discipline.
-There is no quick fix and there is no one to applaud or to criticize you.
+There is no quick fix and there is no one to applaud or to criticise you.
 You will be your own boss and you will have to motivate and reward yourself.
 And after all of this you will face the possibility of rejection – the dedicated writer will not stop here.

 Remember: You have permission to write badly.
 (In your first drafts, of course)